patiencemanzen/Filtan/README.md

 # Filtan from Patienceman

-FIltan is fast and reusable laravel package for custom model query results filters
+Flltan is fast and reusable laravel package for custom model query filters

 ## Installation